-Campers typically live with five or six fellow campers and their counselor in shared quarters.
-Each cabin has 4 sets of bunk beds (Cabin 48 has more) and a private bathroom.
+Campers will live with 6 to 7 fellow campers and their counselor in shared quarters.
+Each cabin has 4 sets of bunk beds and a private bathroom.
 Campers are grouped according to age and gender.
-We are unable to accept roommate requests.
+We do not accept roommate requests.
 One of the best aspects of the camp experience is learning to adjust to group living, making new friends, and getting along as part of a team.